maxmekiska/imbrium/README.md

                           ╚═╝╚═╝░░░░░╚═╝╚═════╝░╚═╝░░╚═╝╚═╝░╚═════╝░╚═╝░░░░░╚═╝

-## Introduction to Imbrium
+## Introduction to imbrium

-Imbrium is a deep learning library that specializes in time series forecasting.
+imbrium is a deep learning library that specializes in time series forecasting.
 Its primary objective is to provide a user-friendly repository of deep learning architectures for this purpose.
 The focus is on simplifying the process of creating and applying these architectures, with the goal of allowing users to create complex architectures without having to build them from scratch.
 Instead, the emphasis shifts to high-level configuration of the architectures.

 ## imbrium Summary

-Imbrium is designed to simplify the application of deep learning models for time series forecasting.
-The library offers a variety of pre-built architectures, each with a fixed number of layers.
-However, the user retains full control over the configuration of each layer, including the number of neurons, the type of activation function, loss function, optimizer, and metrics applied.
+imbrium is designed to simplify the application of deep learning models for time series forecasting.
+The library offers a variety of pre-built architectures.
+The user retains full control over the configuration of each layer, including the number of neurons, the type of activation function, loss function, optimizer, and metrics applied.
 This allows for the flexibility to adapt the architecture to the specific needs of the forecast task at hand.
 Imbrium also offers a user-friendly interface for training and evaluating these models, making it easy to quickly iterate and test different configurations.

 ## imbrium 2.0.0